usnistgov/ESCWaveformGenerator/README.md

     If precompiled executable is needed, please contact us for details on how to access it.

 # 5. Prerequisites:
-Prerequisites for MATLAB can be found in [Matlab Prerequisites](docs/Matlab_Prerequisites.txt)
+MATLAB prerequisites for deployment can be found in [Matlab Prerequisites](docs/Matlab_Prerequisites.txt)